ASL 19201 ELEMENTARY AMERICAN SIGN LANGUAGE I 4 Credit Hours

 Grade Mode: Standard Letter

-ASL 39202 ADVANCED AMERICAN SIGN LANGUAGE II 3 Credit Hours
+ASL 39202 ADVANCED AMERICAN SIGN LANGUAGE: PRACTICAL COMMUNICATION 3 Credit Hours

-Students continue to increase their receptive and expressive proficiency in American Sign Language in an immersion setting, through in-class formal and informal presentations, discussions of current and historical events, and working in groups to complete a semester project and a community service project.
+Students continue to increase their receptive and expressive proficiency with American Sign Language in an immersion setting through in-class formal and informal presentations, discussions of current and historical events and working with groups to complete a semester project.

 Schedule Type: Lecture